Oklahoma Sooners baseball: Sunny Golloway era (2006–2013)

 After the 2013 season, Golloway left for Auburn.

-Pete Hughes era
+Pete Hughes era (2014–2017)

 In 2014, Pete Hughes, who had previously served as head coach of the Virginia Tech Hokies for the previous seven seasons.
-In his four seasons with the Sooners, he led them to over 30 wins three times, although his team advanced past the Second Round of the Big 12 Tournament just once (2015), with only one NCAA Tournament appearance in 2017, which ended with two losses in the Louisville Regional.
+In his four seasons with the Sooners, he led them to over 30 wins three times, although his team advanced past the Second Round of the Big 12 Tournament just once (2015), with only one NCAA tournament appearance in 2017, which ended with two losses in the Louisville Regional.
 After the 2017 season, he was fired by the program.

-Skip Johnson era
+Skip Johnson era (2018–present)

 On June 19, 2017, Skip Johnson was announced as the new head coach of the Sooners.
-In the 2022 season, Johnson coached the Sooners to the Big 12 Tournament Championship defeating Texas, and to the College World Series defeating Virginia Tech in the Blacksburg Super Regional.
+In the 2022 season, Johnson coached the Sooners to the Big 12 Tournament championship defeating Texas, and to the College World Series defeating Virginia Tech in the Blacksburg Super Regional.
+The Sooners reached the final of the College World Series, in which they lost against the Ole Miss Rebels.

 L. Dale Mitchell Baseball Park

 L. Dale Mitchell Baseball Park is a baseball stadium in Norman, Oklahoma.
 It is the home field for the University of Oklahoma Sooners college baseball team.
 It is named after the former OU player Dale Mitchell who holds OU's career and single-season batting records.
 The park was originally constructed at a cost of $1.27 million and was dedicated in 1982.
 After two renovations, the current capacity is 2,700 people.